mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/README.md

 Version 4.1-alpha includes a post-processing combiner/filter which must be run after the main program.
 For details on this, see [RUNNING TRed 4.1](#running-tred-41).

 Version 4.1-alpha partially uses the Landau-Vishkin suffix arrays algorithm for detecting repeats.
 The program at this version runs **longer** than the program at version 4.0.
-It is adviced to use the 4.0 version of the program for maximum execution speed.
+It is advised to use the 4.0 version of the program for maximum execution speed.

 The release of TRed Version 4.0 can be found at:
 [https://github.com/mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/releases/tag/4.0](https://github.com/mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/releases/tag/4.0)